ngjunsiang/laymansguide-src/season4/issue042/issue042.md

 - Unicode is able to “craft” characters by combining multiple glyphs.
   - For instance, a&#773; is not represented with a single character, but can be printed through combining the 'a' glyph with the ◌̅  (Combining Overline) glyph.
 - Unicode has an area set aside for alternate character representations.
-  - For instance, 'fl' is sometimes stylistically combined into an 'ﬂ' ligature; there is room for this ligature in Unicode.
+  - For instance, “fl” is sometimes stylistically combined into an “ﬂ” ligature; there is room for this ligature in Unicode.
+(Try to select the ‘fl’s above if you can’t see the difference.)
   - Some high-quality fonts provide such alternate glyph representations, and with the right software (such as Adobe InDesign) you can make use of them.
   - Some languages (e.g. Arabic) actually require ligatures for combining adjacent glyphs, so this is a pretty big deal.
 - With the right font type (i.e. [OpenType](https://en.wikipedia.org/wiki/OpenType)), you can actually include programmatic features though Unicode.